 Not very Turkish for the last night of our holiday and I was totally underwhelmed by my meal.
 On the positive side, I felt the restaurant took my gluten intolerance seriously and the waiters came to check with me several times on what I could / couldn’t eat which was very reassuring at least.

-it.
-You’ll have to take a trip to Turkey to experience it yourself!
+You’ll have to take a gluten free trip to Turkey to experience it yourself!